f30studio/undead-delta/readme.md

 # Undead Delta

 7 Days to Die alpha 20 mod adding new crafting items, changing some user interface and more.
+This mod is still under heavy development, if you wanted to use this mod right now, you can use `develop` branch.

 ## Getting Started